apache/cordova-docs/www/docs/en/edge/plugin_ref/spec.md

 Represents your custom script which will be called by Cordova when certain action occurs (for example, after plugin is added or platform prepare logic is invoked).
 This is useful when you need to extend default Cordova functionality.
-See Hooks Guide for more information.
+See <a href="../guide/appdev/hooks/index.html">Hooks Guide</a> for more information.

     <hook type="after_plugin_install" src="scripts/afterPluginInstall.js" />